About

 My desire to discover more about wine led me to launch the column One Foot in the Grapes in the Wirral News, which I edited at the time.
 I wanted to learn about wine.
 Simple.

-The lovely Gray Simpson, (now wine, spirits, and beer buyer for Whitmore & White in Heswall, Wirral) was my mentor at that early stage, and he gave me the encouragement I needed to follow my new-found passion.
+The lovely Gray Simpson, (one-time wine, spirits, and beer buyer in Heswall, Wirral) was my mentor at that early stage, and he gave me the encouragement I needed to follow my new-found passion.

 In 2012 I was asked to write the wine column for the Liverpool Post.
 I then turned One Foot In The Grapes into a blog, which helped me create and then share my columns for The Post (a paper which is sadly no more).